Vortitron/energy-sensor-generator/README.md

 Verify that power sensors update frequently (e.g., every 5-30 seconds).
 LocalTuya typically provides faster updates.
 Adjust the update_interval in the integration settings to match your device's update frequency.
 Check logs for warnings about invalid power values.

+### Device Already Exposes Energy Sensors
+- Auto-detection still skips devices that already have energy sensors from *other* integrations to avoid clutter.
+- If you explicitly tick a power sensor in the options flow the integration now honours that request and creates the kWh entities even when other energy sensors exist (handy for multi P1IB setups that ship their own cumulative counters).
+- You'll see a warning in the logs noting that the safety check was overridden.

 Storage Errors:
 Ensure the .storage directory is writable: chmod -R 755 /config/.storage.
 Monitor disk space to prevent write failures.